 Bringing Shabbat Home | How to Prepare for Shabbat

-Prepare for Shabbat | Your Home
+Prepare Your Home for Shabbat

 Cleaning the Home, Making Challah Bread, Cooking a Meal

-The Blessings of Preparing Your Home for Shabbat
+The Blessings of Shabbat at Home

 The act of cleaning, making challah bread, and cooking a meal helps us prepare for Shabbat as a family.
 It sets aside time, creates conversations, and gives each of us a stake in the shared responsibility of cultivating experiences that honor the Father, the day, and each other.